• Home

 g.
 Tomatoes should have stems removed.
 Carrots, beets, etc. should have tops (leaves) removed from vegetables leaving about (2) two inches of stems.

-4. If under other, please list category and description.
+4. If other, list category & description.

 $3.00 $2.50 $2.00 $1.50